petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/generating-content-using-ai-creator.md

 ChatGPT Integration for Web Content is currently behind a release feature flag.
 Read [Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md) for more information.
 ```

-You must add an API key to authenticate your access to ChatGPT:
+You must add an API key to authenticate your access to ChatGPT.
+You can [add it to a Liferay instance](#adding-an-api-key-to-a-liferay-instance) through *Instance Settings* or add it [to a specific site](#adding-an-api-key-to-a-specific-site).

+### Adding an API Key to a Liferay Instance

 1. Open the *Global Menu*( ![Global Menu](../../../images/icon-applications-menu.png) ) and navigate to the *Control Panel* tab &rarr; *Instance Settings* (under Configuration).